neondatabase/neon/docs/rfcs/033-timeline-archive.md

   by checking if now > last_record_lsn_time - pitr_interval, and pitr_lsn < last_record_lsn.
 - Whether a parent branch should include this offloaded branch in its GC inputs to avoid removing layers that the archived branch depends on
-- Whether requests to delete this `timeline_id` should be accepted (i.e. presence of the timeline_id)
+- Whether requests to delete this `timeline_id` should be executed (i.e. if a deletion request is received for a timeline_id that isn't in the site of live `Timelines` or in the manifest, then we don't need to go to S3 for the deletion.
 - How much archived space to report in consumption metrics

 The contents of the manifest's offload list will also be stored as an attribute of `Tenant`, such that the total